jaanga/terrain3/elevations/elevations-get/readme.md

 ### 2016-08-22

 * Erase all markings with change of center or updates of parameters
-* if map center and last click position not equal, give notice and correct if user OKs
+* If map center and last click position not equal, give notice and correct if user OKs

+Issues mostly dealt with:
+* 2016-08-09 ~ All menus into functions
+* Erase previous boundaries before a new get elevations
+* Add back addresses and lat/lon entry
+* When you load elevations, there must be a way to go there
+	* Otherwise wrong elevations requested
+* Cannot see some error messages such as rate limit exceeded

 ### 2016-08-21 ~ R14